majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module5/lab1.rst

 - `ZooKeeper`_

 This lab uses Hashicorp's `Consul`_ to capture service state (with the help of `Registrator`_).
-NGINX Plus queries Consul for DNS SRV records to determine appropiate upstream servers for a specified service.
+NGINX Plus queries Consul for DNS SRV records to determine appropriate upstream servers for a specified service.

 Docker Configuration
 ~~~~~~~~~~~~~~~~~~~~